JoanZiu/task-tracking-application/README.md

 ## Assumptions

-- Passwords are stored as provided (no hashing in the base version).
-- The in-memory database resets on each restart; data does not persist.
+- The in-memory database resets on each restart; data does not persist between runs.
+- A data seeder creates an initial user (`joan`) on startup for immediate login.
 - A task's assignee is optional; a task may exist without an assigned user.
 - Pagination uses Spring Data's default page size (20) unless `?page` and `?size` query parameters are provided.
+- Passwords are hashed with BCrypt before being stored.